-I spent some time in Monopoli earlier this year and really loved it.
+I spent several weeks in Monopoli earlier this year and really loved it.
 The city receives a fair number of tourists, but at the same time feels very real and authentic.
 I’m sure you will have a fantastic time there.

 Best Things to Do in Monopoli

 Here are some of the top things to do in Monopoli, Puglia based on my firsthand experience in the city.

 1. Take a Walking Tour of the Old Town

 Monopoli’s old town is a stunning, atmospheric labyrinth of cobbled backstreets, tiny piazzas, and old whitewashed buildings with green-painted shutters and window boxes full of colorful flowers.

-I spent hours aimlessly wandering around this magical place and loved every minute of it.
+I spent hours aimlessly wandering around this magical place and enjoyed every minute of it.
 The best way to learn about the city, its culture, and traditions is to take a walking tour of the old town.

 On this private guided tour, you’ll be introduced to all of the city’s main sights, including Plebiscito Square, the waterfront promenade, Porta Vecchia, the Cathedral, and the historical city walls.
 And at the end, you’ll get to taste some traditional Puglian treats.